FadriPestalozzi/CrashCourseObsidian/how/plugins/templater-examples.md

 # insert custom text block using hotkey

-You can define your favorite text block and conveniently insert that by using a custom hotkey 🥳
+You can use your favorite text blocks to create templates which can be inserted with custom hotkeys.

+This can save you a lot of time and let you focus on what's relevant for you 🥳

 ## define template

+As an example, let's create a file template-python with the text of an empty python code block and store it inside our <a href="../setup.md#templates-define-folder-location">dedicated folder to hold templates</a>.

 <img src="../../pics/template-python.png" width="300">

 ## define hotkey

-- configure hotkey for target template
+To configure a hotkey for this new template

 <img src="../../pics/templater-configure-hotkeys.png" width="400">

 - define hotkey
 <img src="../../pics/templater-define-hotkey.png" width="400">

-## 🥚 another easter egg
+## applying template

 ```python

 ```

-Using the hotkey `Ctrl + Shift + P` I just inserted the text block above to display some python code.
+Using the hotkey `Ctrl + Shift + P` I just inserted the empty code block above.

 ```python
 # Parrot sketch example